HubertSchipkowski/MyPrivateMalevich/README.md

  Features

- - Create colorful lines, squares, rectangles, circles, ellipses, or polygons with your mouse
+ - Create colorful lines, squares, rectangles, circles, ellipses, or polygons with your mouse.
- - Select any drawn shape via mouse or over its index number
+ - Select any drawn shape via mouse or over its index number.
- - Manipulate any drawn shape through data value input fields (x-position, y-position, width, height)
+ - Manipulate any drawn shape through data value input fields (x-position, y-position, width, height).
- - See the calculated area and circumference of any selected shape
+ - See the calculated area and circumference of any selected shape.
- - See the type name of the shape which dynamically switches when changing the aspect ratio in the data input fields (i.e., from 1: (x > 1) ("Rectangle") to 1:1 ("Square"))
+ - See the type name of the shape which dynamically switches when changing the aspect ratio in the data input fields (i.e., from 1: (x > 1) ("Rectangle") to 1:1 ("Square")).
  - The joy of creating as many abstract masterpieces as you want!